Lilly A Medicine Company logo

 ALLEGRA, a real patient diagnosed with HR+, HER2−, high-risk EBC

 References:1.
 Sandoval-Leon A, O'Shaughnessy J, Liepa AM, et al. Exploring the treatment gap in high-risk HR+, HER2- early breast cancer (EBC): eligible patients not receiving abemaciclib in the US.
 Poster presented at: Miami Breast Cancer Conference (MBCC) 42nd Annual Meeting; March 6-9, 2025; Miami, FL.
 2. Sheffield KM, Peachey JR, Method M, et al. A real-world US study of recurrence risks using combined clinicopathological features in HR-positive, HER2-negative early breast cancer.
 Future Oncol.
 2022;18(21):2667-2682. doi:10.2217/fon-2022-0310 3.
-Tolaney SM, Sammons S, Cortes J, et al. Real-world risk of recurrence by nodal status in patients with HR+, HER2-, node-positive, high-risk early breast cancer.
+Rugo HS, Johnston SRD, Cortes J, et al. Real-world survival outcomes by risk features in patients with HR+, HER2– early breast cancer in the US.
+Presented at: European Society for Medical Oncology Breast Cancer Congress; May 14–17, 2025; Munich, Germany.
+4. Tolaney SM, Sammons S, Cortes J, et al. Real-world risk of recurrence by nodal status in patients with HR+, HER2-, node-positive, high-risk early breast cancer.
 Presented at: San Antonio Breast Cancer Symposium (SABCS) 47th Annual Meeting; December 10-14, 2024; San Antonio, TX.
-4. Ladoire S, Kamga AM, Galland L, et al. Prevalence, clinicopathologic features and long-term overall survival of early breast cancer patients eligible for adjuvant abemaciclib and/or ribociclib.
+5. Ladoire S, Kamga AM, Galland L, et al. Prevalence, clinicopathologic features and long-term overall survival of early breast cancer patients eligible for adjuvant abemaciclib and/or ribociclib.
 NPJ Breast Cancer.
 2025;11(10):1-9[Incl Suppl Mat]. doi:10.1038/s41523-025-00726-x